Pokémon Gold, Silver and Crystal Version

 - The radio, and Pokégear in general

-- Mystery gift, the sequel to Card Pop
+- Mystery Gift, the sequel to Card Pop

 - The aforementioned day/night cycle